elastic/beats/dev-tools/kubernetes/README.md

 # Readme

-K8s dev tools are a combination of Dockerfile, k8s manifest and Tiltfile.
+Kubernetes dev tools are a combination of Dockerfile, k8s manifest and Tiltfile.

 [Tilt](https://tilt.dev/) is a dev toolkit for microservices.